-The Australian LPT sector has grown significant from \$7 billion 1992 to over \$136 billion by market capitalisation as at December 2006, with total assets of over AU\$140 billion, comprising over 3,000 institutional-grade properties in diversified and sectorspecific portfolios (Newell 2007; PIR 2006).
+The Australian LPT sector has grown significantly from AU\$7 billion in 1992 to over AU\$136 billion by market capitalisation as at December 2006, with total assets of over AU\$140 billion, comprising over 3,000 institutional-grade properties in diversified and sector-specific portfolios (Newell 2007; PCA/IPD 2007).
 LPTs currently are the third largest sector on the stockmarket and representing over 10% of the total Australian stockmarket capitalisation, compared to only 5% of the total Australian stockmarket capitalisation in 2000 (UBS 2007).
 Figure 1 shows the growth in LPT market capitalisation since 1987.